What's Coming to Netflix in December 2021

 - Fool’s Gold (2008) – Matthew McConaughey and Kate Hudson co-star in this action-comedy about a married couple on the search for adventure and lost treasure.
 From Warner Brothers Pictures and directed by Andy Tennant.

-- Green Snake (2021) N – Aniatmed feature film of a classic Chinese folktale and serves as a sequel.
+- Green Snake (2021) N – Animated feature film of a classic Chinese folktale and serves as a sequel.

+- Ink Master (Seasons 3-4) – New episodes of the Paramount Network reality series following ten of the US’s best tattoo artists.

 - JoJo’s Bizarre Adventure (Season 4) N – The new Stone Ocean season of the anime coming exclusively to Netflix.